JasonSwingen/js-outdoors/_posts/2020-06-22-fly-fishing-for-bass-in-mn.markdown

 ### Leader

 Bass are not line shy like trout and salmon.
-You can, and should use a heavier line when bass fishing.
+You can, and should, use a heavier line when bass fishing.
 The main reason being, where there are bass, there are usually pike.
 It doesn't matter if you bought, or tied a fly.
 When you are fly fishing for bass and have a pike swim up and bite your fly off, you'll wish you had heavier line or even a steel leader.

 The other reason why heavier tippet is beneficial is to help turn your fly over.
 If you use a 9ft 5x leader and tie on a bulky bass fly, you are not going to keep the energy traveling through your fly line to transfer into your leader and it will crumple into a pile at the end of your cast.
-This will be frustrating, but not as frustrating as when you strip your line back in and realize how many knots you'll have to untangle from having to light of a leader.
+This will be frustrating, but not as frustrating as when you strip your line back in and realize how many knots you'll have to untangle from having too light of a leader.

 You should never have to go below 10lb test.
 Anything between 10-20lb works great.
 My preferred tipped size is <a title="Seaguar Blue Label 100% Fluorocarbon Leader (DSF) 25yd 15lb (amazon.com)" target="_blank" rel="noreferrer" href="https://amzn.to/3gh6zKe">15lb fluorocarbon</a> when fishing streamers, or <a title="Maxima Fishing Line One Shot Spools, Ultragreen (amazon.com)" target="_blank" rel="noreferrer" href="https://amzn.to/3imeEyP">12lb Maxima Ultragreen</a> when fishing poppers.

 ### Flies

 Everyone has their favorite fly for bass, and you will too once you start getting into fly fishing for bass.
-Unlike trout "matching the hatch" is not quite as important, but bass will still target certain species during different times of the year and their local forage.
+Unlike trout, "matching the hatch" is not quite as important, but bass will still target certain species during different times of the year and their local forage.
 Bass typically eat minnows, crawfish, frogs, and bugs.
 Having an assortment of flies that resemble their forage will be beneficial.

 <div class="notice-protip"><div class="tip">Use the Lake Finder.</div>You can use the <a target="_blank" rel="noreferrer" href="https://maps1.dnr.state.mn.us/lakefinder/mobile/#map/-1/-93.6451/46.5/6">MNDNR's Lake Finder</a> to find what type of fish are in certain bodies of water to try and match your flies to their natural forage.
 <!-- <a class="btn" target="_blank" rel="noreferrer" href="https://maps1.dnr.state.mn.us/lakefinder/mobile/#map/-1/-93.6451/46.5/6">MNDNR's Lake Finder</a> -->